florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-24-azure-function-python-ml-part-4.markdown

 ## Adding a slot
 Slots are located in the Azure Function "Deployment slots" panel.
 Initially, only one slot is present.
 Add a new slot by clicking on "Add slot", name it **staging** and confirm.
 On creation, two slots are present, but the new slot is empty and we need to push an application as we did on the production slot.

-ADD GIF

-## Inspecting a slot
-In the deployment slot panel, click on the slot deployment name as explain [here](https://learn.microsoft.com/en-us/azure/app-service/deploy-staging-slots?tabs=portal).
+You can now inspect it by going in the deployment slot panel and click on the slot deployment name as explain [here](https://learn.microsoft.com/en-us/azure/app-service/deploy-staging-slots?tabs=portal).
 From the UI point of view, the user is on a similar Azure Function but empty.

 ![Deployment slot demo](/assets/2023-12-24-azure-function-python-ml-part-4/create-slot.gif)